juexZZ/sparse-attention-c/README.md

 * [ ] how to implement W x V (Need communication, W is sparse)
   * [ ] each process: part of Q, part K -> attention. which part(sparse index). part of V. Communicate the whole attention weights W.
 * [ ] create sparse index list for each process (and each row)

+### Data division
+query, divided by the proc_id
+key, dicided by the sparse pattern and proc_id, union